 Features of Python Django Framework

-Genco is considered one of the most popular in the web world.
-A multi-purpose framework written in Python with many capabilities to produce websites and web applications that promotes the development of websites and software at a very favorable speed and has a very large audience.
+Django is considered one of the most popular web frameworks.
+It is a multi-purpose framework written in Python with many capabilities to produce websites and web applications.
+Django promotes the development of websites and software at a very favorable speed and has a very large audience.

-Django is a web application framework written in Python that has been around since 2003 and is open source, so it is available to everyone and is free.
+Django is a web application framework written in Python that has existed since 2003.
+It is open source, so it is available to everyone and free.

 As a framework, Django provides a set of modules that allow developers to assemble a website by customizing existing resources, rather than starting from scratch.
-The Django Python framework stands out from others due to its ability to develop quickly and provide simple and functional designs.
-These features mean that developers prefer Django because it is easy to use and saves time.
+The Django Python framework stands out from others because it can develop quickly and provide simple and functional designs.
+These features mean developers prefer Django because it is easy to use and saves time.

 Why use Django?